neeraj-somani/AWS_cert/june2021/adcan/EC2-EBS-commands.md

 lsblk ## used to list all block devices attached to EC2 instance. sudo file -s /dev/xvdf ## to list any file system available on EC2 instance, if response of this command is "data" then there is no file system available.
-We need to create one if needed. sudo mkfs -t xfs /dev/xvdf sudo file -s /dev/xvdf sudo mkdir /ebstest sudo mount /dev/xvdf /ebstest cd /ebstest sudo nano amazingtestfile.txt add a message save and exit ls -la
+We need to create one if needed. sudo mkfs -t xfs /dev/xvdf  ## this will create "xfs" type file system on this EBS volume sudo file -s /dev/xvdf ## This command returns "xfs", if there is file system on EBS else "data" same as above. sudo mkdir /ebstest ## create directory sudo mount /dev/xvdf /ebstest ## mount file system to this newly created directory df -k ## this command list all the file system mounted on the instance cd /ebstest sudo nano amazingtestfile.txt add a message in this text file save and exit ls -la